Vocational Teacher Education Endorsement (EVT)

 All entering students will be tested for English, math, and reading deficiencies.
 Students are expected to remediate any deficiencies as explained in this catalog (see http://www.pct.edu/catalog/PlacementTesting.htm ).

 Students considering the Penn State program should consult with their academic adviser early in their technical program.
-Coordination of the Endorsement is the responsibility of the School of Industrial and Engineering Technologies.
-To assist in this coordination, students must communicate in writing their intent to complete this Endorsement to the Dean of the School of Industrial and Engineering Technologies.
+Coordination of the Endorsement is the responsibility of the School of Industrial, Computing & Engineering Technologies.
+To assist in this coordination, students must communicate in writing their intent to complete this Endorsement to the Dean of the School of Industrial, Computing & Engineering Technologies.
 Students also must qualify to complete Pennsylvania state teaching certification requirements; this is done at Penn State.

 Graduates of this major should be able to

 - understand the role of vocational education in the United States and the preparation required to work in the profession.

 - develop a plan for professional development and transfer to the Pennsylvania State University, Adult Workforce Education program.

 - observe several current vocational education sites and prepare written evaluations of these experiences.

 After completion of the degree and the additional courses, the student must have at least a 2.5 GPA (cumulative) for transfer to Penn State.

 |ENL201||Technical and Professional Communication||3|